alonsoveliz1/layton/README.md

 Today I present you Layton, my bachelor's thesis (in progress).
 It's a **novel** machine learning-powered **Network Intrusion Detection System (NIDS)** designed for real-time **flow-level TCP/IP traffic classification**.

-Written in C as a multithreaded application, Layton captures packets using libpcap, extracts flow features mimicking **CIC-FlowMeter**, and uses a trained **XGBoost model** (exported to ONNX) to classify flows as **benign or malicious** — all in one lightweight pipeline.
+Written in C as a multithreaded application, Layton captures packets using libpcap, extracts flow features mimicking **CIC-FlowMeter**, and uses a trained **XGBoost model** (exported to ONNX) to classify flows as **benign or malicious** in real time — all in one lightweight pipeline.
 (Model nor data included).

 ---